Effective date: Sept 20, 2022.

 Hootsuite also uses third-party service providers, such as managed hosting providers, credit card processors, and technology partners to provide the software, networking, infrastructure and other services required to operate the Services.
 These third-party providers may process or store personal data on servers outside of the EEA, UK, and Switzerland, including in Canada or the US.
 We rely on adequacy (if sent to Canada) and standard contractual clauses (if sent to the US or onward to other countries) to ensure that information about you is lawfully transferred under EU law.
-In this case, we have implemented supplementary measures as outlined in the section “How do we safeguard your information?”.
+In this case, we have implemented supplementary measures as outlined in the section.

 The third-party service providers we use to help us deliver the Services and which process your Content are referred to as “subprocessors” and are listed on this page.

 By its nature, social media data can be shared with people around the globe.
 The Social Networks and Third-Party Services that you choose to integrate with our Services may collect, store, and process your information from various locations around the world according to their own terms and privacy policies.